swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-traits.md

 A lot of the other considered names have other meanings in the language already.
 For example `feature` is already used in expressing compiler feature via `enable[Upcoming|Experimental]Feature` and the `hasFeature` check.

+### Using SPI instead

+During the investigation how to solve the optional dependency problem `@_spi` was considered; however, the problem with `@_spi` is that the code is still compiled and present in the final binary.
+Optional dependencies can't work like this since the symbols potentially aren't present during compile time.

+### Enum based traits

+Traits could be expressed via an enum in the package description which would make sure that they are statically typed.
+This proposal decided to use `String` based trait names instead to align with the other definitions inside the package description such as `targets` or `products`.

 ## Prior art